Responding to COVID-19

 Supporting workers in their usual settings

-If your business is still operating in its usual setting for at least essential workers, you will have put into place measures to protect the health and safety of your staff, such as ensuring that they practice good hygiene, wash their hands and observe social distancing, and that shared spaces are regularly cleaned and disinfected.
+If your business is operating in its usual setting, you will have put into place measures to protect the health and safety of your staff, such as ensuring that they practice good hygiene, wash their hands and observe social distancing, and that shared spaces are regularly cleaned and disinfected.

 Staff may be feeling anxious about coming into their normal work setting or undertaking their normal duties.
 It is important to regularly check in with staff and support their wellbeing.
 If work hours have increased due to your staff providing frontline and/or essential services, it’s important to monitor and manage fatigue issues.

-The Australian and ACT Governments have announced a range of economic support for businesses at this time.
-More information on this Economic support is available on the ACT Government COVID-19 website.
+The ACT Government is delivering a range of measures to support local business and industry during the COVID-19 pandemic.
+More information on Economic support is available on the ACT Government COVID-19 website.

 The COVID-19 pandemic has changed the way we live, the way we work and the way we relate to others.
 It’s natural to feel a range of emotions at this time.